 Identifying a high-risk Merchant

 When it comes to credit card processing, high-risk merchants should know their industry and transaction volume before obtaining a rate quote.
-In addition, it’s important to understand the types of products they sell.
 For example, a high-risk merchant may sell firearms, adult entertainment, or pharmaceuticals.
 This type of merchant will have a higher rate of chargebacks and will need to pay additional chargeback fees.

 Also, Read-High Risk Credit Card Processing